-A great fishing jacket will help a fly fisherman keep fishing when the weather turns cold, as well as work well for tooling around a camp or hiking back to the truck.
-More importantly, a fishing jacket is a symbol — it reminds a man that this is part of the gear you have that calms your mind and puts you in position to catch some fish.
+A great fishing jacket will help a fly fisher keep fishing when the weather turns cold, as well as work well for tooling around a camp or hiking back to the truck.
+More importantly, a fishing jacket is a symbol of sorts — not a status symbol, it’s a reminder symbol.
+It reminds you that this is part of the gear you have that calms your mind and puts you in position to catch some fish.
 If your fly fisher goes after steelhead or salmon or doesn’t let bad weather stop the fishing, a fishing jacket is a great fly fishing gift.

 - Frogg Toggs Cascades Sportsman’s Wading Jacket